alexpods/iota-seed/README.md

 Generates secure [IOTA](https://iota.org/) seeds.

-This package just uses recommended commands to generate a seed.
-If you don't trust this package or npm (and you shouldn't) you can execute the commands manually (see [Security](#security) section).
-If you decided to use this package, check the downloaded source codes after `npm install` (node_modules/iota-seed).
+This package just uses [officially recommended commands](https://iota.readme.io/docs/securely-generating-a-seed) to generate a seed.
+If you don't trust this package or npm (**and you shouldn't**) you can execute the commands manually (see [Security](#security) section).
+If you decided to use this package, **check the downloaded source codes after `npm install` (node_modules/iota-seed)**.
 They should be identical to the ones from this github repository.

 ## Usage